MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, prompting for ActiveX control installations will be blocked for Internet Explorer processes.

-- If you disable this policy setting, prompting for ActiveX control installations will not be blocked for Internet Explorer processes.
+- If you disable this policy setting, prompting for ActiveX control installations won't be blocked for Internet Explorer processes.

-- If you do not configure this policy setting, the user's preference will be used to determine whether to block ActiveX control installations for Internet Explorer processes.
+- If you don't configure this policy setting, the user's preference will be used to determine whether to block ActiveX control installations for Internet Explorer processes.
 <!-- RestrictActiveXInstallInternetExplorerProcesses-Description-End -->

 <!-- RestrictActiveXInstallInternetExplorerProcesses-Editable-Begin -->